 In our daily life, we see every person has a hobby and that is listening to music.
 So in order to listen to music, they all need a Music player(hardware or software) where they can play their favorite songs.
-And we have to install this music player on our computer, based the Operating system i.e Windows, Macintosh, Android, Linux, etc. Then we can listen to our favorite songs.
+And we have to install this music player on our computer, based on the Operating system i.e Windows, Macintosh, Android, Linux, etc. Then we can listen to our favorite songs.

 Now we will help you to code and create a Music Player from scratch.

 We had already told you in the title of this page that we are going to use the Tkinter library, which is a standard library for GUI creation.
-The Tkinter library is most popular and very easy to use and it comes with many widgets (these widgets helps in the creation of nice-looking GUI Applications).
+The Tkinter library is most popular and very easy to use and it comes with many widgets (these widgets help in the creation of nice-looking GUI Applications).

 Also, Tkinter is a very light-weight module and it is helpful in creating cross-platform applications(so the same code can easily work on Windows, macOS, and Linux)

-Pygame is a Python module that works with computer graphics and sound libraries and designed with the power of playing with different multimedia formats like audio, video, etc. While creating our Music Player application, we will be using Pygame's
+Pygame is a Python module that works with computer graphics and sound libraries and is designed with the power of playing with different multimedia formats like audio, video, etc. While creating our Music Player application, we will be using Pygame's

 mixer.music module for providing different functionality to our music player application that is usually related to the manipulation of the song tracks.